Selecting Job Applications

 There is a solution

-Psychometric tests are a proven measure than can be used as an alternative or supplement to other forms of employee selection, such as tweets.
+Psychometric tests are a proven measure.
+They can be used as an alternative or supplement to other employee selection methods, such as tweets.
+The reliability of tools like Twitter is yet to be determined but is likely similar to that of resumes.

-While the reliability of tools such as Twitter is yet to be determined, it is likely to be similar to that of resumes because while in a different form it is also information provided directly by the applicant about themselves.
+Because, while in a different form, it is also information provided directly by the applicant about themselves.

 The advantages of psychometric testing are numerous.
 Such tests are research-based, novel and standardised.
-This means that all applicants are on the same playing field, performance cannot be faked and the outcomes are likely to be highly indicative of on-the-job performance.
-Individual performance can be interpreted within the context of norms which compare it to how others performed on the same tasks.
+This ensures all applicants are on the same playing field.
+Performance cannot be faked, and outcomes are likely highly indicative of on-the-job performance.
+Individual performance can also be interpreted using norms that compare it to how others performed on the same tasks.

 RightPeople has a wide range of aptitude tests that are applicable to different types of jobs and industries.
 Our tests measure global intellectual functioning, specific task-related skills and management competency.
-These can be supplemented with measures of personality traits that can identify personal attributes shown to be related to performance in various roles.
+These tests can be supplemented with measures of personality traits.
+This helps identify personal attributes linked to performance in various roles.

-Our tests can be administered online or in a paper-based format so unlike Twitter they are suited to the needs of workers from all generations.
+Our tests can be administered online or on paper.
+Unlike Twitter, they suit workers from all generations.

 Leave a Reply